thempatel/streamvbyte-simdgo/README.md

 Lemire et al. have devised a brilliant SIMD algorithm for simultaneously generating two control bytes for a group of 8 integers.
 The best way to understand this algorithm is to understand how it works on a single integer and then assume it works in a vectorized form (it does).
+Going forward we'll use *control bits stream* to represent these control bytes we are building.

 ```
 00000000 00000000 00000100 11010010 // 1234